Last update 16 May 2023

 New Requirements

-Employers with more than 50 employees must set up internal reporting offices that whistleblowers can contact confidentially.
+• Employers with at least 50 employees must set up internal reporting offices that whistleblowers can contact confidentially.

 The Whistleblower network will insist that it is not just a mere compliance check.